kadihutchinson21-spec/kadihutchinson21/README.md

 ## Career Goal

-My goal is to begin my career as a **Data Analyst**, helping organizations make data-driven decisions through analytics, visualization, and predictive modeling.
+My goal is to begin my career as a **Data Analyst**, using data analysis, visualization, and machine learning to help organizations make informed, data-driven decisions.

 ---